hashicorp/terraform/website/docs/provisioners/chef.html.markdown

 * For `ssh` type connections, `cURL` must be available on the remote host.
 * For `winrm` connections, `PowerShell 2.0` must be available on the remote host.

+[Chef end user license agreement](https://www.chef.io/end-user-license-agreement/) must be accepted by setting `chef_license` to `accept` in `client_options` argument unless you are installing an old version of Chef client.

 Without these prerequisites, your provisioning execution will fail.

 ## Example usage